sparkysmitty/minutiae/data/spam.md

 ## Spam (as in "ham") is revered in Hawaii

-It's manufactured in special ways just for them, with many [different varieties available](https://en.wikipedia.org/wiki/Spam_(food)#Varieties){:target="_blank"}.
+It's manufactured in special ways just for them, with many <a href="https://en.wikipedia.org/wiki/Spam_(food)#Varieties" target="_blank">different varieties available</a>.
 "Macadamia Nut" must be particularly tasty.

-The yearly [Waikiki Spam Jam](https://spamjamhawaii.com) even has calendar girls, and big-name corporate sponsors.
+There's even a yearly [Waikiki Spam Jam](https://spamjamhawaii.com)!

 ## Spam (not the ham) is loathed in email